iliass-git/dotnet-clean-architecture/README.md

 ## Features

-- Implements a clean architecture to organize the code and decoupling by separating concerns into distinct layers.
+- Implements a clean architecture.
 - Utilizes a web API based on .NET 8 and the Minimal API approach.
 - Implements CQRS pattern using the MediatR library.
 - Stores and retrieves data from an Azure Cosmos DB using a repository pattern.